Skip to content

 6005A is alloyed with magnesium and silicon, with a small addition of manganese that sharpens its mechanical performance without compromising extrudability.
 What it offers is a combination that's very useful for structural work, having good strength, good corrosion resistance, reliable weldability and a surface finish that responds well to anodizing.
 Few alloys in the 6000 series manage all four at once, and that's what makes 6005A distinctive.

 This alloy handles complex profile geometries better than most alloys at this strength level, which opens up design options that would not be practical with a harder-to-extrude alloy.
 It welds well, and post-weld strength is predictable enough for fabricated assemblies that need to hold up over time.
-Corrosion resistance is solid across most outdoor and industrial environments, and unlike some higher-strength alloys, 6005A is highly suitable for decorative anodizing,
+Corrosion resistance is solid across most outdoor and industrial environments, and unlike some higher-strength alloys, 6005A is highly suitable for decorative anodizing.

 Typical applications